Pixanu/Pixanu/README.md

 ### Hi there 👋, Alexandru Ivan
-#### Data Engineer
+#### Business Data Analyst

 Skills: C++/ C# / Python / SQL

-- 🔭 I’m currently working as a Data Engineer at Sparta Global
-- 🌱 I’m currently learning Python and SQL
-- 🤔 I’m looking for help with Databases
+- 🔭 Using my data and business competencies to use in a national data migration project for the public sector as a Business Data Analyst.
 - 📫 How to reach me: aivan@spartaglobal.com